-A good floor pump is one of the many bike tools that you will find yourself using most often.
-A floor pump has a good degree of crossover utility to other household applications.
+Even the least gear-obsessed cyclist among us won't get far — or anywhere — without a good bike pump.
+A floor pump is likely to be the piece of cycling gear you use almost as often as you ride your bike.
+And as niche as they may seem, these bicycle floor pumps have a good degree of crossover utility to other adventures.
 Ever go to move firewood in the fall, but you've got a flat tire on the wheelbarrow?
-Or worse yet, your crew shows up with a cooler of tallboys ready to float the river, but your inflatable deep dish pizza slice is flatter than thin crust.
+Or worse yet, your crew shows up with a cooler of tallboys ready to float the river, but your inflatable deep dish pizza slice is flatter than a thin crust.
 Nobody's waiting around while you huff and puff into a valve.
-On the trail or open road, a frame pump or CO2 may be preferable, but at home or on a bike trip, the convenience and efficiency of a floor pump cannot be overstated.
-The accompanying lactic acid burn you get from slamming 120 psi into a road tire with a tiny frame pump while sitting on your porch will be all the convincing you need to buy something with a bit more volume.
+And for biking on the trail or open road, a frame pump or CO2 cartridge may be the only reasonable way to fix a flat, but certainly these are not efficient for regular use at home (or on a road trip).
+The intense muscular "pump" you get from slamming 120psi into a road tire with a tiny frame pump while sitting on your porch will be all the convincing you need to buy something with a bit more volume and better ergonomics.

-You'll be happy to know that all the pumps we tested resulted in pumped-up tires, allowing us to go ride our bikes.
-Bike pumps are relatively similar across brands and price spectrum in terms of basic utility.
-For many of you, that's all the information you'll require, and the next concern will be spending as little as possible.
-We all know someone using a floor pump they found in the woods or scored at a yard sale, getting by with something that sort of works, some of the time.
+Yes, it's true, all the pumps we tested resulted in pumped-up tires, allowing us to go ride our bikes.
+Bike pumps are relatively similar across brands and the price spectrum — at least in terms of basic utility.
+Some of you may stop reading here and go choose the cheapest model in this review, knowing it filled our tires.
+After all, we all know someone using a floor pump they found in the woods or scored at a yard sale, getting by with something that sort of works… some of the time.

-There are a few key features in a floor pump that are worthy of spending a few bucks on.
-Proper tire pressure is a simple, but often overlooked, consideration to ensure the smoothest quality ride on your bike.
+But for those of you still reading, if you're tired of that leaky pump full of spiders that topples over with every stroke, you'll be pleased to know that there are several key features of floor pumps that make them worthy of a few extra bucks.
+Proper tire pressure is a simple, but often overlooked, consideration which ensures the smoothest quality ride on your bike.
 We've all spent time fussing with this or that component on our bikes, trying to get a smoother or more efficient ride.
 Often blowing off a couple of PSI or adding a few pre-ride pumps into your tires is all that's necessary to optimize performance.

 As the pressure within a tire increases with pumping, so too does the effort required to depress the pump's handle.
 A stable pump will be more efficient than a pump you have to fight to keep upright.
 A wide base allows the user a generous area to stand on and stabilize the pump; tripod designs tend to be the most stable.
 Heavier, metal bases help ground the pump and make them less prone to tipping.
 A hefty base also increases stability in pumps that mount the pressure gauge higher on the pump shaft.
 Though closer to the user's eyes for ease of reading, this can raise the pump's center of gravity, making it less stable.